 Recordists and Contributors

-Identification text: North America Jessie Barry, Luke Seitz, and Steven N.G.
+Identification text: North and South America Jessie Barry, Luke Seitz, and Steven N.G.
 Howell crafted text for each species specifically for Merlin.
 Europe: Steven N.G.
 Howell, Alexander Lees, and Nárgila Moura wrote text for the European species.
 The text is tailored for those moments when you are watching a bird in the field and using Merlin to pick among species.
 Thanks to Hugh Powell and Chris Wood for their valuable comments.

 Maps: Sourced from the Birds of North America Online.
 Special thanks to Brooke Keeney for updating and reformatting the maps.